-The Device Discovery Report Table allows the following device operations.
+The Device Discovery Report Table allows the following operations for each of the listed devices.

 - Approve/Unapprove: Each endpoint has an attribute called status and allows to manually approve or unappove a specific device.
 See Device Sponsoring for more information. - Edit: Allows to edit Manufacturer, Category and Operating System fields.
-Manually edited devices are not overwritten by Profiler during update. - Misclassified devices: The Profiler uses Fingerbank database to classify devices.
+Manually Added or Edited device attributes are auto updated when the classifier updates its attributes.
+If you want to avoid updates from classifier, select Override any updates by the profiler and use this profile always for the device. - Edit all similar devices: Allows to edit all similar devices which have same fingerprint.
+When similar devices are added, the updated fingerprint is used for profiling. - Submit a ticket: The Profiler uses Fingerbank database to classify devices.
 It is possible that some devices are not correctly classified in this process.
-In such cases, the administrator can use the Copy Fingerprint option to update the relevant information about the wrongly classified device to Pulse Secure.
+In such cases, the administrator can use the Copy Fingerprint option to copy the fringerprint and send the relevant information about the wrongly classified device to the Pulse Secure using an E-mail.
 This information is verified before updating the Custom Fingerprint database.